PeterMarshall29/book1/_sources/jupyternotebooks/basic_ideas_and_definitons.md

 :label: exerciseb1
 :class: dropdown
 Using the live code editor above, find out what happens when:
-- You define a second integer variable `b`, with a value and intstruct the program to print out `a + b`?
+- You define a second integer variable `b`, with a value and instruct the program to print out `a + b`?
 Try it in the live-code space above.
-- What would happen if you declare the second variable after the `std::cout` statement?
+- What would happen if you declared the second variable after the `std::cout` statement?
 Find out.

 After a variable has been declared and given a value, the value can be changed.